 - and a free plan.

 One difference is that Teachable charges transaction fees on all courses sold.
 Thinkific does not, so everything you make on the platform goes to you.

 LearnWorlds is a big, feature-packed learning management system.
 Its target market is professional trainers and large enterprises.

-With its Pro and Premium plans, Thinkific caters to larger businesses, too.
+With its Grow and Expand plans, Thinkific caters to larger businesses, too.
 But LearnWorlds has the edge with more advanced features.
 These include a fully customizable Course Player, interactive video lessons, and in-depth analytics.

 LearnWorlds does not have a free tier and its one ‘affordable’ basic plan is limited.
 It only lets you build three web pages.
 Thinkific offers unlimited pages even on its free plan.
 Thinkific is the better option for small businesses and new course creators.